Spices, Grains and Nuts

 - Semolina (smead) – a pale yellow flour.
 It is an essential ingredient mixed with flour.

 - Sesame Seeds (simson) – add a nutty flavor to savory foods and pastries and are used as a garnish.

 - Sugar – granulated sugar is used in baking.

 - Zaa’tar – a combination of thyme, sumac, marjoram.
 A very traditional Middle Eastern seasoning.
 It comes in differnt forms depending on the country.
 It can be used mixed with some olive oil as a dip for bread, or seasoning on chicken or meat, or toasted on a pita.

 - Apricots – Use prepackaged apricots as they are softer and moister than loose apricots.

-- Dates (Adjwah) – dried Mejool are preferred because they are moister and meatier.
-Buy them pitted.
+- Dates (Adjwah) – dried Medjool are preferred because they are more moist.
+We recommend buying them pitted.